D'Antonio: Trump's impulsiveness has long been evident. In context of presidency, one could liken it to political arson

 With political arson, once it is recognized, it is not as mysterious as the problem of a fire-setter working under the cover of night to torch buildings.

 Trump’s destructive tendencies were once obscured by the notion that he would act as a normal President when the weight of the office settled upon him.
 This cover was blown when he issued his anti-immigrant executive order.
 Trump and his team have also signaled their disrupting intentions with diatribes against the press, assertions of “alternative facts,” and wild claims about voter fraud that cast doubt on the foundation of American democracy.

 Countering the chaos

-on arson notes that people who set fires like to feel they have outsmarted the authorities and enjoy testing their intelligence against them.
+One textbook on arson notes that people who set fires like to feel they have outsmarted the authorities and enjoy testing their intelligence against them.
 They are adept at reading others and not generally burdened by feelings of guilt.
 Some experts recommend sending female investigators to interrogate male suspects, believing they may slip up because they feel insulted under their questioning.
 The point here is that overconfidence and arrogance can make an arsonist vulnerable to those who set out to stop the crisis.

 In the case of Sweatt, a determined and massive investigation led to the discovery of a small flaw in his methods.
 He used bits of his own clothing to make his fires and the remains contained DNA evidence.

 Trump’s political arson is now encountering a massive and increasingly well-organized opposition.
 Like a community terrorized by fire, the nation was temporarily shaken, but it is recovering its balance.
 Citizens gathering in the street and at airports signal resolve.
 Journalists monitor every development.
 Court cases brought in defense of the Constitution resemble firefighters’ efforts to put out the flames.